Papr-ai/papr_mcpserver/README.md

 ```

 6) Point your client to the server
-- Use the JSON from the README (or run `python setup_mcp.py` and pick "Other") to configure your client's `mcp.json`.
+- Use the JSON from the README (or run `python setup_mcp.py` and pick "Other") to configure your client’s `mcp.json`.

 ## Start Server Directly